 What are the vaccine recommendations for children and adolescents who are moderately to severely immunocompromised?

 Prior to and following COVID-19 vaccine administration, infection prevention measures should continue such as wearing a mask, physical distancing, and avoiding crowds and poorly ventilated indoor spaces, as immunocompromised individuals may still be at increased risk for COVID-19.
-Close contacts of immunocompromised individuals who are eligible should receive COVID-19 vaccination (primary series and booster doses) to provide additional protection.
+Close contacts of immunocompromised individuals who are eligible should receive COVID-19 vaccination (series and additional doses) to provide additional protection.

 Information on immunization and immunocompromised children and adolescents can be found in the: